ArneCL/BlogPosts/react-context-tutorial.md

 const App2Context = React.createContext(null);
 ```

-Obviously it contains now data at the moment.
+It contains no data at the moment.
 We want it to contain the state for our app:

 ```
  this.state = {